Master of Divinity (MDiv)

 - TOEFL or IELTS results.
 All ESL (English as a Second Language) students are required to submit their TOEFL or IELTS score.
 PRTS requires a minimum of 85 on the internet-based TOEFL.
 The IELTS equivalent required is 6.5.
 The PRTS reporting code is 0368.

 - Application fee of $50.
-The application fee will be applied as a credit towards tuition if the applicant is accepted.
+The application fee is non-refundable.

 - is subject to all the admission and registration regulations of the institution;